Research and teaching assistants

 Office hour (lecture period): Wednesday 9 - 10 a.m.

-Dr. Christian Hirt has been a Senior Lecturer at the Department of Human Resource Management in the field of Management and Human Resources since July 2010.
-After completing his diploma and doctoral studies in Business Administration at the University of Graz, he earned his doctorate in 1996 with a dissertation on trends of change in Japanese human resource management.
-His professional experience spans a variety of roles, including positions as an executive assistant at Translingua (a translation and interpreting agency) and Styrian Display GmbH (SDS), as a co-founder and freelancer at Green Gold Handels-GmbH, and as a Coordinator for International Relations within the “JET Japanese Exchange and Teaching Program” in Kobayashi, Japan.
-In 2000, he took up a position as a contractual assistant at the Department of International Management before changing to the Department of Human Resource Management in 2010.
+Dr. Christian Hirt has been a Senior Lecturer at the Institute for Human Resources Policy in the Department of Management and Human Resources since July 2010.
+After completing his diploma and doctoral studies in business administration at the University of Graz, he obtained his doctorate in 1996 on the topic of change trends in Japanese human resources management.
+His professional experience covers a wide range of activities, including as assistant to the management at Translingua (translation and interpreting agency) and Styrian Display GmbH (SDS), as co-founder and freelance employee of Green Gold Handels-GmbH and as coordinator for international relations as part of the "JET Japanese Exchange and Teaching Programme" in Kobayashi, Japan.
+From 2000, he worked as a contract assistant at the Institute of International Management before moving to the Institute of Human Resources Policy in 2010.

-As part of his academic career, he has completed numerous research and teaching stays at renowned universities worldwide, including the National University of Galway (Ireland), the University of Sarajevo (Bosnia and Herzegovina), the University of Novi Sad (Serbia), the National and Kapodistrian University of Athens (Greece), Edinburgh Napier University (United Kingdom), Universidad Católica del Uruguay (Uruguay), Chungbuk National University (South Korea), and in Japan at the University of Hiroshima, Sophia University Tokyo, and Kyoto University of Advanced Science (KUAS).
+As part of his academic career, he has completed numerous research and teaching stays at renowned universities worldwide, including the National University of Galway (Ireland), the University of Sarajevo (Bosnia and Herzegovina), the University of Novi Sad (Serbia), the National and Kapodistrian University of Athens (Greece), Edinburgh Napier University (UK), Universidad Católica del Uruguay (Uruguay), Chungbuk National University (South Korea), the University of Hiroshima, Sophia University Tokyo and the Kyoto University of Advanced Science (KUAS) in Japan.

-Since 2010, he has served as Coordinator for International Relations at the School of Business Economics and Social Sciences including the overall coordination of the Erasmus+ program and academic advising for incoming students.
-In addition to his academic teaching, he has lectured at FH Joanneum Graz, FH Upper Austria in Steyr, and in the Human Resource Management program at Uni for Life in Graz.
-He has also been active as a trainer in adult education, focusing on intercultural collaboration and communication at the bit-Management Training Center Graz.
+Since 2010, he has been the overall coordinator of the Erasmus+ programme and an Academic Advisor for incoming students at the Faculty of Social Sciences and Economics.
+In addition to his university teaching, he has taught at the FH Joanneum Graz, at the FH OÖ Steyr and on the Human Resource Management course at the Uni for Life in Graz, and has worked as a trainer in adult education with a focus on intercultural cooperation and communication at the bit-Management Training Centre Graz.

-Christian Hirt’s research interests lie in strategic and international human resource management as well as intercultural management, with a particular focus on Southeast European and Asian regions.
+Christian Hirt's research focuses on strategic and international HR management as well as intercultural management, with a particular focus on South-Eastern Europe and Asia.

 More about Christian Hirt on the research portal of the University of Graz.